luukfroling/BEP/parts/03-theory.md

 \hat{y}_i  = N_0 \cdot \exp\left(-\int \mu(x, E) \, dx\right)
 ```

-where $N_0$ is the number of the x-rays entering emitted by the source, $\mu(x, E)$ is the linear attenuation coefficient and the integral in the exponent represents the cumulative attenuation along the x-ray path. $\mu(x, E)$ describes how many of the incoming x-rays are absorbed per unit of length, which depends on both the material of the object and the energy of the x-ray [@kamalian2016ct_principles].
+where $N_0$ is the number of the x-rays emitted by the source, $\mu(x, E)$ is the linear attenuation coefficient and the integral in the exponent represents the cumulative attenuation along the x-ray path. $\mu(x, E)$ describes how many of the incoming x-rays are absorbed per unit of length, which depends on both the material of the object and the energy of the x-ray [@kamalian2016ct_principles].

 By rotating the source and detector around the object and recording measurements at multiple angles, a sinogram can be created.
 A sinogram is a 2D plot where each row corresponds to a detector reading at a specific projection angle.